The Ancient of Days, designed, printed, and hand colored by William Blake, was the frontispiece of his 1794 poem Europe a Prophecy. An epic...

-min Read11 July 2021
+min Read31 July 2022

-Standing in front of it, I could almost feel the strong ocean breeze, since Potthast’s vigorous brushstrokes embody it so well in the three figures’ wavy shapes.
+Standing in front of it, I could almost feel the strong ocean breeze since Potthast’s vigorous brushstrokes embody it so well in the three figures’ wavy shapes.
 I also imagined that I could hear the smaller girl crying, “Mommy, I’m cold!”.
 Her body language is one of the most vivid and interesting parts of the painting.

 During this second trip to France, he became interested in both Barbizon landscape painting and French Impressionism.
 Starting in the 1890s, he painted as an Impressionist.
 He moved to New York City in 1895 and stayed there for the rest of his life.
 He loved to paint people enjoying Central Park and Coney Island, but he also liked to spend his summers painting New England beach destinations like Cape Cod, Massachusetts and Ogunquit, Maine.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!